tawi1/DotsTrafficCity/docs/source/customRoadDemo.rst

    // Method to build and register a standard sidewalk path from a list of positions public void AddSidewalkPath(RuntimeSegmentCustom segment, List<Vector3> positions) {
-       // Forward the vector list directly to the official segment API method (crosswalk is false by default) segment.AddPedestrianNodes(positions);
+       // Forward the vector list directly to the segment API method (crosswalk is false by default) segment.AddPedestrianNodes(positions);
    }